-Armagan Ballantyne made her feature film debut in 2009 with The Strength of Water, the tale of two children in an isolated coastal town.
+Armağan Ballantyne made her feature debut with 2009 drama The Strength of Water, the tale of two children in an isolated coastal town.
 The Kiwi-German co-production was invited to festivals in Berlin, Rotterdam and Auckland.
-After winning an award for an Emma Paki music video back in 1996, Ballantyne studied film in Sydney and Prague.
-Her CV includes commercials, episodes of acclaimed children's show Being Eve, and award-winning short films (Whistle She Rolls).
-In 2008 she was one of 22 filmmakers from around the globe selected to make a short for United Nations anthology film Stories on Human Rights.
+Her second movie was 2022's Nude Tuesday, a comedy told in a fake language.
+Having won an award in 1996 for an Emma Paki music video, Ballantyne studied film in Sydney and Prague.
+Her CV includes adverts, hit kids show Being Eve, and award-winning short Whistle She Rolls.
+In 2008 she was one of 22 filmmakers from around the globe invited to work on United Nations anthology film Stories on Human Rights.

-Childhood, sudden death, Māori culture and rugged New Zealand scenery make a potent mix, compellingly handled by Armagan Ballantyne ...
+Childhood, sudden death, Māori culture and rugged New Zealand scenery make a potent mix, compellingly handled by Armağan Ballantyne ...
 Ballantyne’s feature has a quiet polish and emotional honesty...
-Screen Daily reviewer Jonathan Romney on The Strength of Water, 28 January 2009
+Screen Daily reviewer Jonathan Romney on movie The Strength of Water, 28 January 2009

 2022, Director, Original Story - Film